FMU SDK 2.0.6

 To compile with another compiler, adapt the batch files.

-To run a given FMU with one of the FMU simulators, open a command shell in
+On Windows, to run a given FMU with one of the FMU simulators, open a command shell in

 directory FMUSDK_HOME and run the command fmusim